 IAS 12 is amended to add the exception to recognizing and disclosing information about deferred tax assets and liabilities that are related to tax law enacted, or substantively enacted, to implement the Pillar Two model rules published by the Organisation for Economic Co-operation and Development.
-The Company has not yet applied the temporary exception during the current period because the proposed Pillar Two legislation is not expected to apply to the Company as its consolidated revenue is less than EUR 750 million.
+The Company has not yet applied the temporary exception during the current period because the Pillar Two legislation, which has been substantively enacted in Canada, is not expected to apply to the Company as its consolidated revenue is less than EUR 750 million.